BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   * Moonstone chests are guaranteed to contain legendary loot.
   * Fixes some "shield" loot configurations which had an error and would never spawn, previously.
+  * When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*
 * Makes Moonstones drop 2x more often
 * Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)